slarwise/nvim-config/README.md

 # Dotfiles

-My dotfiles for programming, mainly vim and tmux-related.
+My dotfiles for programming.
+Feel free to copy anything you like =)